wavespectra/wavespectra/docs/io-input.rst

 The following conventions are expected for defining fully-supported reading functions:

-* Input funcions must should be defined in modules within the `wavespectra.input`_ subpackage.
+* Input functions must be defined in modules within the `wavespectra.input`_ subpackage.

 * Modules should be named as `filetype`.py, e.g., ``swan.py``.